 The track is remarkably smooth and allows speeds of up to 300kmph Continue reading “Michelangelo, Gucci in Florence”

 Bologna continued to charm through to our last day in town especially with a visit to Bologna’s Santo Stefano basilica.

-Overlooking even Bologna’s Two Towers are the Bologna Apennines.
+Overlooking even Bologna’s Two Towers is Bologna’s Madonna di San Luca.

 The foothills close to the city Continue reading “Sanctuary of the Madonna di San Luca”